flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 print(a.shape)
 ```

 This should take around 1-2 minutes (depending on the speed of your internet connection).
 The shape of the downloaded array should be `(500, 500, 100)`.
+While you wait, you could move on to the next tests in a new terminal.

 ## Sharing files